Arepas (Venezuelan corn cakes)

 Preheat oven to 375˚ F.

-In a bowl, mix water, salt, and canola oil.
+In a bowl, mix water, salt.
 Pour in flour slowly and mix with a spoon until ingredients have incorporated.
 Let it stand for 5-7 minutes.
 Gather dough forming a ball, place it on a board or clean surface, and knead with hands for about 5 minutes; make sure to moisten your hands as you work with the dough.
 Break dough into 8 equal-sized portions and form balls with your hands, and then flatten slightly with palms to form discs.

 Transfer arepas to oven, directly on the shelf (or on baking sheet, if desired) and bake for 15-17 minutes.
 Remove from oven and serve immediately.
 Arepas can be sliced in half to create pockets; these can be stuffed with beef, cheese, cured meats, beans, and even veggies!